cdapio/cdap/cdap-docs/developer-guide/source/index.rst

 .. |getting-started| replace:: **Getting Started:**
 .. _getting-started: getting-started/index.html

-- |getting-started|_ **For a quick, hands-on introduction to CDAP,** see :doc:`Getting Started with CDAP,
-  <getting-started/index>` which guides you through installing the CDAP SDK, setting up your
-  development environment, and building and running an example application.
+- |getting-started|_ **A quick, hands-on introduction to CDAP,**  which guides you through installing the CDAP SDK, setting up your development environment, starting and stopping CDAP, and building and running example applications.

 .. |overview| replace:: **Overview:**
 .. _overview: overview/index.html

-- |overview|_ **The overall architecture and technology behind CDAP** is covered in :doc:`CDAP Overview <overview/index>`, including the virtualization of data and applications, CDAP concepts, components and their interactions, and the anatomy of a basic Big Data application.
+- |overview|_ Covers the **overall architecture and technology behind CDAP,** including the virtualization of data and applications, CDAP concepts, components and their interactions, and the anatomy of a basic Big Data application.

 .. |components| replace:: **CDAP Components:**